Born: 1882, Gaywood, Norfolk.

 Frank had immigrated to Canada in April 1911, and had settled in Rouleau, Saskatchewan, as a Farm Labourer.

 William James Derisley, died 31st December 1916, age 29, at Turkey.
 He was ranked a Driver, service number 46820, for the Royal Field Artillery, 63rd Battery.
-William was originally laid to rest at Tarsus Cemetery, Asia Minor before his body was exhumed and reburied at the Baghdad (North Gate) War Cemetery, Iraq.
+William was taken prisoner at Kut.
+He was originally laid to rest at Tarsus Cemetery, Asia Minor before his body was exhumed and reburied at the Baghdad (North Gate) War Cemetery, Iraq.

 NORWICH MERCURY – 1st March 1902